 - Pedestrian/cyclist accidents.
 When a motor vehicle hits a person, the individual on foot or a bicycle is likely to be injured badly.
 A pedestrian or cyclist will be injured in the initial impact of the crash and then again as they hit the ground.
 They may be run over or the vehicle may drag the injured pedestrian or cyclist along the pavement before stopping.

-Damages You Can Recover After a Las Vegas Failure-To-Yield Accident
+Damages You Can Recover After a Las Vegas Failure-To-Yield Resulting in an Accident

-Nevada law provides that, if you have been injured in a car accident that was someone else’s fault, you have the right to seek fair compensation from the at-fault party.
-The experienced failure-to-yield accident lawyers at Sam & Ash, LLP can help you pursue the full compensation available in your case.
+Nevada law provides that, if you have been injured in a car crash that was someone else’s fault, you have the right to seek fair compensation from the at-fault party.
+The experienced failure-to-yield accident lawyers at Sam & Ash Injury Law can help you pursue the full compensation available in your case.

 In general, victims of right-of-way accidents may seek payment, or damages, for: